Financial

 How many times can I take the CFP exam if I fail?

-Each attempt will cost $825, so it’s important to pass on the first try.
+Each attempt will cost $825, so passing on the first try is important.
 Studying properly with a good CFP exam prep course will help ensure you pass the first time.

 Do Certified Financial Planners have to take continuing education courses?

 Yes.
-As a certified financial planner, you will have to complete 30 hours of continuing education, including 2 hours of ethics education approved by the CFP Board every two years.
-It’s also necessary to pay a $355 annual fee and submit a completed application form.
+To become a certified financial planner, you must complete 30 hours of continuing education, including 2 hours of ethics education approved by the CFP Board every two years.
+You must also pay a $355 annual fee and submit a completed application form.

 If you want to become a CFP, you must commit quite some time to this designation.
-It will also cost quite a bit of money with the college degree, coursework, and exam.
+The college degree, coursework, and exams will also cost a lot.
 Therefore, before you decide to go down this path, it’s necessary to figure out if it will be right for you.

 Those with full-time jobs will need to find the time to handle the coursework.
 It can take a few very busy years to complete the requirements and experience.
-Make sure you understand the limits of the school program you enter into for the coursework.
+Ensure you understand the limits of the school program you enter into for the coursework.

 Maybe you already work in the financial services industry.
 If this is the case, you can check with your employer to see if they will reimburse or pay for the coursework or the exam fees.
 In addition, some companies will be happy to help you gain the CFP designation.